Regnum Christi

 It was founded by Marcial Maciel, who led it until 2005.
 In 2006, Maciel was investigated by the Holy See and suspended from his ministry, initially over breaches of celibacy, and following public revelations later confirmed as sustained, over sexual abuse of minors.
 Maciel died in 2008, aged 87.
 After Maciel's death, and following more revelations, Pope Benedict XVI ordered an apostolic visitation of the Legion of Christ 2009.
-At the conclusion of that visitation, Cardinal Velasio De Paolis was delegated to conduct a visitation of Regnum Christi.
-On October 19, 2012, De Paolis published a cover letter for a summary of the Regnum Christi's charism which he had approved as a working document.
+At the conclusion of that visitation, Cardinal Velasio de Paolis was delegated to conduct a visitation of Regnum Christi.
+This investigation and reform of the Legionaries of Christ led to a reevaluation of the statutes of Regnum Christi that were written in 2004, and a deep reflection on the nature of Regnum Christi as a whole.
+Members from all states in life participated in that reflection, as individuals and in groups, under the guidance of officials from the Holy See.
+A greater, fuller, and more nuanced vision of Regnum Christi emerged in that process, culminating in the 2019 statutes.